melt-umn/melt-website/content/silver/lang-server/silver.md

 ### Using the Silver plugin to develop Silver

 The VS Code extension is packaged with the grammars for Silver's standard library, such as `silver:core`, `silver:util` and `silver:langutil`.
-However if the silver repository is included in a workspace, the local version will override the checked-out one.
+However if the silver repository is included in a workspace, the workspace version of these grammars will override the packaged ones.
 I typically also set the "Compiler jar" to `jars/silver.composed.Default.jar` to use my latest, locally built Silver jars.

 Running the MWDA on Silver is very slow and resource intensive; I typically leave it disabled except when tracking down flow errors.
 When running the analysis I have the JVM args set to `-Xmx12G -Xss40M`.
 This may not be feasible on a machine with <16 GB of RAM.

+There is also an issue where sometimes the language server process is not killed upon closing or reloading VS Code.
+If you notice an excessive number of Java processes hogging memory, you can run `pkill -9 java` to kill them all;
+the active VS Code instance will automatically re-launch its language server.

-## Language server development
+## Silver language server development

 ### Code structure

-The language server is implemented using the [https://github.com/eclipse-lsp4j/lsp4j](LSP4J) library providing Java bindings for the language server protocol.
+The language server is implemented using the [LSP4J](https://github.com/eclipse-lsp4j/lsp4j) library, which provides Java bindings for the language server protocol.

 * There are some utilities for hooking up Silver code to LSP4J, located at `silver/runtime/lsp4j`;
 this is intended for reuse in implementing language servers for other languages with Silver implementations.